tecnomanu/pampa/README.md

 | **Custom embeddings** | Export `OPENAI_API_KEY` or switch OpenAI for any provider that returns `vector: number[]` |
 | **Security**          | Run behind a reverse proxy with authentication                                            |
 | **VS Code Plugin**    | Point an MCP WebView client to your local server                                          |

+## 🔐 Encrypting the Chunk Store

+PAMPA can encrypt chunk bodies at rest using AES-256-GCM.
+Configure it like this:

+1. Export a 32-byte key in base64 or hex form:

+    ```bash
+    export PAMPA_ENCRYPTION_KEY="$(openssl rand -base64 32)"
+    ```

+2. Index with encryption enabled (skips plaintext writes even if stale files exist):

+    ```bash
+    npx pampa index --encrypt on
+    ```

+    Without `--encrypt`, PAMPA auto-encrypts when the environment key is present.
+Use `--encrypt off` to force plaintext (e.g., for debugging).

+3. All new chunks are stored as `.gz.enc` and require the same key for CLI or MCP chunk retrieval.
+Missing or corrupt keys surface clear errors instead of leaking data.

+Existing plaintext archives remain readable, so you can enable encryption incrementally or rotate keys by re-indexing.

 ## 🤝 Contributing